sleet-js/.github/profile/README.md

 ---

-When it comes to makeing near dapps for the web you have two options, near api js with like 10 plus diffent pacages for @near-js this or @near-js that and that is not counding wallet connection dependencies.
+When it comes to makeing near dapps for the web you have two options, near api js with like 10 plus diffent pacages for @near-js this or @near-js that and that is not counting wallet connection dependencies.

 Or you could use one package. fastintear.